 I've also judged McDonald's fast food, Walmart shoppers, and people who've never seen Star Wars.

 I'm a member of Nikon Professional Services (NPS) and Wedding and Portrait Photographers International (WPPI).
 I'm also a past member of Professional Photographers of America and the WPPI Wedding and Portrait Photography Conference + Expo Advisory Board.

 Perhaps equally important, in high school, I was an active 4-H member and also served as treasurer for the Electronics Club.

 I believe that black lives matter.
 I oppose health, social, justice, safety, and opportunity inequities.
 I won't tolerate abuse, discrimination, harassment, insensitivity, racism, or violence.
 Authenticity, empowerment, diversity, inclusion, and marriage equality are my personal and professional imperatives.
 I support people, organizations, and politicians who recognize these mandates.
 Let's have difficult conversations and grow together.

 How to Hire Me

 I love telling stories through my photography and I hope that my next story is yours.
-If you're still reading this incredibly long biography, I think that you're absolutely amazing.
-In fact, please contact me now for your special prize!
+If you're still reading this incredibly long biography, I think that you're amazing.
+Please contact me now, mention your accomplishment, and receive your special prize!